-(1) As of December 31, 2016, availability under our \$1.6 billion senior secured revolving credit facility ("TRP Revolver") was \$1,436.8 million.
+(3) As of December 31, 2016, availability under the Partnership's \$1.6 billion senior secured revolving credit facility ("TRP Revolver") was \$1,436.8 million.

-TPL notes are not guaranteed by us.
+(4) TPL notes are not guaranteed by us or the Partnership.

 The following table shows the contractually scheduled maturities of our debt obligations outstanding at December 31, 2016, for the next five years, and in total thereafter: